bright/new-www/content/projects/driving-a-35-increase-in-benefit-card-payments-through-tailored-pos-integration.md

 <TitleWithIcon sectionTitle="the results: increased redemptions and strengthened market position" titleIcon="/images/icon_result_svg.svg" titleIconAlt="the results of the collaboration" />

 The impact of the integration was clear almost immediately.
-In just the first month after launch, **meal redemptions through benefit cards rose by 35%**, indicating strong user adoption and improved convenience for customers.
+In just the first month after launch, **meal purchase through benefit cards rose by 35%**, indicating strong user adoption and improved convenience for customers.

 By the end of the implementation, restaurants gained access to a broader set of payment options beyond the usual methods.
 This added flexibility not only improved the customer experience but also **strengthened our client’s position** in the highly competitive point-of-sale market.